Permit exemptions for protected vegetation

 Protected vegetation can be pruned for maintenance purposes or to manage a hazardous situation.

-You may remove or prune trees, except Significant Landscape Trees, within a set distance of an approved existing building (generally the house), on your property.
+You may remove or prune trees, except significant landscape trees (part of the Significant Vegetation category), within a set distance of an approved existing building (generally the house), on your property.
 The whole of the tree trunk must be located within:

 - three metres, if the property is 4000 square metres or less

-No more than 20 percent of the live foliage volume of a tree or shrub may be removed in any 12 month period.
+No more than 20% of the live foliage volume of a tree or shrub may be removed in any 12 month period.
 The part removed must be distributed evenly over the whole crown so that the tree or shrub is not left lopsided.

 If the trees you want to prune are located in your neighbour’s property, you should approach your neighbour and work together.
 If you need to apply for a permit, your neighbour will need to sign the application.